fuzzypawzz/JMDK/README.md

 The UI layer is built using the MVP (Model-View-Presenter) design pattern which ensures that concerns are separated.

-Logic and state handling is written in plain testable JavaScript objects (presenters).
+Logic and state handling is written in reactive JavaScript objects (referred to as the presenters).

 The UI framework components are kept dumb.
 They receive their view models from the presenters and are generally only concerned with reactively rendering the DOM and routing DOM events to the presenters.